 Cleaver or large knife

 1-2 quality probiotic capsules (I use Megaflora found in the refrigerated section at my health food store.
-Use probiotics that are found in the cooler for optimal life.)
+Use probiotics that are found in the cooler—this means that the beneficial bacteria are still alive.)

 3 young coconuts (how to open them)

-1-1/2 cups fresh coconut water or pure water
+1-1/2 cups fresh coconut water or pure, un-chlorinated water

 A few tips: